MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/secure-score-dashboard.md

 ### Microsoft Defender Firewall optimization
-For a machine to be considered "well configured", Microsoft Defender Firewall must be turned on and enabled for all profiles and inbound connections are blocked by default.
-This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for Microsoft Defender Firewall is fulfilled.
+A well-configured machine must have Microsoft Defender Firewall turned on and enabled for all profiles so that inbound connections are blocked by default.
+This tile shows you a list of actions to apply on endpoints to meet the minimum baseline configuration setting for Microsoft Defender Firewall.

 >[!IMPORTANT]
 >This security control is only applicable for machines with Windows 10, version 1709 or later.